 Deep Cleaning Office Blinds

-Once your blinds are wiped down, make sure to work in this type of cleaning into your regular cleaning schedule so the deep clean is a thing of the past.
-Having a maintenance type of blind cleaning schedule will keep your blinds dust-free and you can move on to other areas of your cleaning schedule.
+Once your blinds are wiped down, make sure to include this type of cleaning into your regular cleaning schedule so the deep clean step is a thing of the past.
+Having a maintenance type of blind cleaning schedule will keep your office blinds dust-free and help you avoid building in time for a deep clean.

 Regular Blinds Cleaning

-You can also use a vacuum with the brush head attachment to clean and dust your blinds regularly.
-It will go quicker during this maintenance cleaning period than during a deep clean.
-You can also use a damp rag again.
+A vacuum with the brush head attachment is a great option for cleaning and dusting your blinds regularly.
+Blinds cleaning will go more quickly when it’s a maintenance cleaning versus a deep cleaning.
+You can also use a damp rag if you’d like.
 A duster with spray or polish sprayed on it is also a great way to tackle office blinds regularly.

 Cleaning Wood Blinds